 With permission of the departments and/or programs concerned, it is possible for a student to plan an individualized special major that includes closely related work in one or more departments.
 See more about this in the "Details from the Registrar" section below.

 Regularized Special Majors:

-In some areas, such as educational studies, biochemistry or neuroscience, in which special majors are done frequently, the departments and programs involved provide recommended programs.
+In some areas, such as educational studies, medical anthropology, biochemistry or neuroscience, in which special majors are done frequently, the departments and programs involved provide recommended programs.
 These regularized special majors are described in the relevant department sections of the catalog or in material available from department chairs.

 General guidelines for Special Majors:

 A special major is expected to be integrated in the sense that it specifies a field of learning (not necessarily conventional) or topic or problems for sustained inquiry that crosses departmental boundaries, or it may be treated as a subfield within the normal departmental major.
 Special majors consist of at least 10 credits and normally of no more than 12 credits.
 Students with special majors normally complete a minimum of six courses in the primary department or program, omitting some of the breadth requirements of the major field.
 However, course requirements central to systematic understanding of the major field may not be waived.
 Students with special majors must complete the major comprehensive requirement, which may consist of a thesis or other written research projects designed to integrate the work across departmental boundaries, or a comprehensive examination.
 By extension, special majors may be formulated as joint majors between two departments, normally with at least 5 credits in each department and 11 in both departments.
 The departments involved collaborate in advising and in the comprehensive examination.
 Students are not allowed to pursue more than one individualized special major.